 Kingston Bread + Bar

-It’s also a good place to stop if you want to bring something home — the shop sells fresh bread and house-made pizza dough, which is perfect if you’re planning a pizza night during your stay in the Hudson Valley.
+Each morning, the bakery turns out naturally leavened breads and pastries, all baked fresh and available until they sell out.
+The breakfast menu features egg sandwiches with bacon or house-made sausage, along with bagels on Saturdays.
+It’s also a good stop if you want to bring something home: the shop sells fresh bread and house-made pizza dough, which is perfect if you’re planning a pizza night during your stay in the Hudson Valley.

 Rosie General

-With its welcoming atmosphere and consistently satisfying food, Rosie’s General is an easy recommendation if you’re looking for a laid-back breakfast or lunch spot in Kingston that feels both local and thoughtfully done.
+Standout items include the spicy egg toast and a rotating selection of excellent sandwiches made with quality bread and well-chosen ingredients.
+With its welcoming atmosphere and consistently satisfying food, Rosie’s General is worth the stop for a laid-back breakfast or lunch spot in Kingston that feels both local and thoughtfully done.

 Best Bars & Breweries in Kingston, NY